Table of Contents

 This report examines mainstream media trends that can perpetuate contraceptive misinformation and fuel efforts to curb access to contraceptives.
+There are two major sections of the report:

 Medical science locates the beginning of pregnancy at the implantation phase.
 Any medication or device that interferes with the process of becoming pregnant prior to implantation is considered contraception, while any medications or device that impacts a pregnancy post-implantation is tied to abortion or miscarriage.